The First Eleven

 Here's the First Eleven team photograph,

-except for the one wearing a plain blue sweater,
+except for the one in an over-large sweater,

-And now he holds it in this photograph
+and so he holds the ball in this photograph

-firmly in his hands, the boy who let in
+firmly in his hands, the goalie who let in

-more goals than the team ever got close to scoring.
+more goals than we ever got close to scoring.

 but not to a communal shower of tepid water